 Says Current Rules Make No Sense, Deny Individuals an Opportunity to Earn a Paycheck

-TRENTON – A bill sponsored by Senator Ronald L. Rice which would allow for the waiver of license suspension or revocation for an individual who is behind on child support payments was approved by the Senate today by a vote of 35-0.
+TRENTON – A bill sponsored by Senator Ronald L. Rice which would allow the court to waive the license revocation process for an individual who is behind on child support payments was unanimously approved by the Senate Judiciary Committee today.